-There is a difference between having a website which can be accessed on a mobile device, and having a website which is optimized for viewing on a mobile device.
+There is a difference between having a website that can access on a mobile device and having a website that optimized for viewing on a mobile device.
 Only one of the two will be easy to navigate and look at on a device like a smartphone – and you can guess which one it is.
 The point of optimization for mobile is to provide the best possible user experience on mobile devices, and that’s something you should take very seriously.
-Mobile browsing, and using mobile for online shopping, is going up, and it is believed that mobile devices will surpass desktop devices as the go-to means for using the Internet.
+Mobile browsing, and using mobile for online shopping, are going up, and it is believe that mobile devices will surpass desktop devices as the go-to means for using the Internet.
 Disregarding mobile optimization is a mistake that will come back to bite you, so we’ve come up with a list of things you need to take into consideration if you want to avoid making that mistake and stay current.

 Choose the Right Design

 Mobile devices, you’ve surely noticed, usually have smaller screens than desktop devices.
 The way they’re usually use, those screens also have to double as a keyboard and a trackpad.
 So if you don’t want to create a separate version of your website for mobile devices, you can use responsive design – a design feature that allows the website to scale to the device it’s being view on, without compromising any functionality.
 But that alone won’t help make navigating your website on a mobile device easier.
 You need to take into account the fact that mobile users, especially those who have devices with a touch screen – so almost all mobile users, will use their thumbs to navigate your website.
 And when we say thumbs, we mean a single thumb.